Note

 Considerations

 When you use an external KMS, you can configure the external_kms_info parameter to store some key management information.
-The format of the parameter is as follows:
+The format is as follows:

 {